anautonell/emasuriano.github.io/src/pages/articles/BuildingReactLibraries2018/index.md

 I highly recommend using [nwb](https://github.com/insin/nwb)!
 This is a toolkit for quick development with React, Inferno, Preact or vanilla JavaScript.
 In simple words, it will give you a fully functional project to develop your library with the most used command: start, test and build.

 Another great feature is that it comes with a full Travis CI configuration already made!
-So the only thing that you have to do is just enable Travis to run inside your repository via their page and it will automatically start running the project's setup 💪
+So the only thing that you have to do is just enable Travis to run inside your repository via their page and it will automatically start running the project's setup :muscle:

 Same goes to test coverage online reports, if you check the Travis configuration you will notice that the result of the coverage it's being sent to Coveralls, so the only thing that it's left to do is to activate in their page and that's it!

 ### What is missing to do:

-#### Write the library 😂
+#### Write the library :sweat_smile:

 This is the part when you have to code your library, inside the `src` folder plus writing your test into the `test` folder, and optionally write a simple demo inside the `demo` folder.